Introduction to the Term “Being a Fiduciary”

 First and Foremost, a Fiduciary Must Preserve and Protect the Property of the Estate and/or Trust

 Tangible personal property (i.e., clothing, jewelry, household & personal items, etc.) can be given to the beneficiary entitled to receive this property unless the personal representative concludes he or she needs to take possession of it for purposes of administrating the Trust or Estate.
 Under N.J.S.A. § 3B:10-29 the personal representative must demand the return of property in the possession of an ineligible person in possession.
 If the targeted person ignores the request and subsequent legal action is taken against this person in possession, any loss or damage to the property falls upon the defiant.
 This notice to the possessor is very important if more than one person claims ownership of the property (i.e., mom’s jewelry, dad’s shotgun, etc.), believe me when I tell you that competing demands for possession of personal property take place in court more times than I can count.

 While in charge of the Estate or Trust, the fiduciary is required to take all steps reasonably necessary for the management, protection, and preservation of the estate/trust assets in his or her possession.
 He or she may also be required to take legal action to determine the lawful ownership of disputed estate assets.

 Action By or Against Fiduciaries

 The most frequent issue(s) encountered by a fiduciary are:

 - Claims filed by beneficiaries, creditors and/or others with an interest in the Estate or trust.

-- The decisions or conduct of the fiduciary during his/her service.
+- Challenges to the decisions or conduct of the fiduciary during his/her service.

 - Claims between fiduciaries where more than one fiduciary has been appointed to serve;